Audit committee oversight responsibilities

 ${column4-text}

 Expectations of internal audit functions have evolved dramatically over time, with internal audit often asked to offer an advisory perspective.
-The expectations for internal audit functions vary by organization but may include:
+The expectations for internal audit functions vary by company but may include:

 • Objectively evaluating whether risks relating to the achievement of the company’s strategic objectives are appropriately identified and managed